What Is The Alienation Clause (Or Due-On-Sale Clause) In Real Estate?

 How Does The Alienation Clause Work?

-An alienation clause is a typical part of the home selling process, although it is technically a form of acceleration clauses.
-These types of clauses are applied when you fail to meet the terms of your loan agreement.
+However, while alienation clauses generally apply to instances of transfer or sale, an acceleration clause is applied when you fail to meet the terms of your loan agreement.
 For example, if you miss regularly scheduled loan payments, your lender can initiate an acceleration clause that acts as a demand for immediate repayment.
 If you fail to do so, the property may go into foreclosure.

-The 1982 Garn-St. Germain Act made alienation clauses enforceable following the 1970s, where lenders could only enforce due-on-sales clauses when they could prove the transfer demonstrably harmed the lender’s security in the property.
-Ever since, lenders have used the clause as insurance that borrowers will repay the money owed to them.
-It also prevents new buyers from assuming the previous owner’s, likely lower, current mortgage rates.
+The 1982 Garn-St. Germain Act made alienation clauses enforceable following the 1970s, in which lenders could only enforce due-on-sales clauses when they could prove the transfer demonstrably harmed the lender’s security in the property.

 Rate / APR